web-infra-dev/rsbuild/packages/document/docs/en/config/output/overrideBrowserslist.md

 #### Default Value

-If there is no `browserslist` configs defined in the project, nor `overrideBrowserslist` defined, then Builder will set the default browserslist to:
+If there is no `browserslist` configs defined in the project, nor `overrideBrowserslist` defined, then Rsbuild will set the default browserslist to:

 ```js
 ['> 0.01%', 'not dead', 'not op_mini all'];